CosmosDB/labs/java/technical_deep_dive/05-troubleshooting_failed_requests.md

 21. After a few minutes, refresh the page and the status for the **ImportTransactions** pipeline should be listed as **Succeeded**.

 22. Once the import process has completed, close the ADF.
-You will now proceed to execute simple queries on your imported data.
+You will later execute queries on your imported data.

 ### Create a Java Project